oracle-livelabs/adb/atp-twitter-api/api-collection/api-collection.md

             ```
             To set the value of an environment variable, use the appropriate shell command to associate a variable name with a value.
 For example, to set the variable PATH to the value /bin:/sbin:/user/bin:/user/sbin:/system/Library/, you would enter the following command in a Terminal window:
             <copy>PATH=/bin:/sbin:/user/bin:/user/sbin:/system/Library/ export PATH</copy>
-            **Note the correct path for your extracted instant client for this step**
             ```
+            **Note: Insert the correct path for your extracted instant client for this step**

 4. Download the Python lab files: [Link](https://objectstorage.us-ashburn-1.oraclecloud.com/p/tVAwp-XWRsm1oouSHDzzZwyUQ5TErSPpPNhuYPMTbSJOZlC-Pvsed-caGfHYrkV5/n/orasenatdpltsecitom03/b/Twitter_LL/o/Twitter_LL2.zip) .